 4. Help your children to come up with a strategy that helps them to distance themselves whenever and wherever inappropriate digital activities occur.

 5. If your children have mobile phones, have you discussed appropriate use, texting, and limits on a phone’s digital camera?
 Download a PDF of my cell phone contract.
+Check out my contracts and agreement page.

 6. Interactive mealtime conversations help children become stronger learners.
 Banish gadgets from the dinner table.
 For a wonderful overview of the digital influences in our lives and how we might balance technology and non-technology experiences, read the book Hamlet’s Blackberry by William Powers.
 (NPR Story about the book).